Blume? Singer?

 heavily on two shaky platforms:

-- A lot of freewheeling assumptions about the role of American freelance journalist Harvey Blume in the development of the term Neurodiversity, all of which can be traced back to the work of Wikipedia’s amateur “editors”
+- A lot of freewheeling assumptions about the role of American freelance journalist Harvey Blume in the development of the term Neurodiversity.
+All of which can be traced back to the work of Wikipedia’s amateur “editors”.

 I cannot help wondering if it is completely beyond Wikipedia's amateur so-called "editors" to imagine that someone who is neither American nor Male can nevertheless be capable of coming up with a "Big Idea" all by ourselves!